0xheimdall0/Gjallar/README.md

    because `201` means *accepted for delivery*, not *displayed*.
 This is the single most likely cause and the easiest to overlook.
 2. **The push service is reachable.** Push is the one part of Gjallar you cannot
-   self-host: the message travels via Google (Chrome), Mozilla (Firefox) or Apple (Safari).
+   self-host: the message travels via Google (Chrome and other Chromium browsers), Mozilla (Firefox) or Apple (Safari).
 Some corporate and campus networks block those endpoints, and the failure surfaces as `Registration failed - push service error` at subscribe time.
 Try a different browser or network to confirm.
+3. **Brave blocks push by default.** Brave ships with Google's push service disabled as a privacy measure, so subscription fails outright.
+Enable it at `brave://settings/privacy` → *Use Google services for push messaging*, then restart the browser.
+Note the tradeoff this asks of the user: it opens a connection to Google's infrastructure, which then sees push metadata for every subscribed site.
+Someone self-hosting a monitoring tool to avoid third parties may reasonably decline — a real limitation of Web Push, not of this application.
-3. **The subscription is current.** Unregistering the service worker or clearing site data invalidates the subscription; re-enable notifications to create a new one.
+4. **The subscription is current.** Unregistering the service worker or clearing site data invalidates the subscription; re-enable notifications to create a new one.
 Stale rows are pruned when the push service reports them gone.